U.S. Signs Peace Deal With Taliban After Nearly 2 Decades Of War In Afghanistan

 Yet to be determined is the role the Taliban might play in Afghanistan's political future.

 The nation continues to roil over results of the disputed September presidential election.
-President Ashraf Ghani was declared the winner in mid-February, but that result is not recognized by his challenger, Chief Executive Abdullah Abdullah, and a planned swearing-in of Ghani for a second term has been postponed until March 10, at the request of the U.S.
+Ghani was declared the winner in mid-February.
+But that result is not recognized by his challenger, Chief Executive Abdullah Abdullah, and a planned swearing-in of Ghani for a second term has been postponed until March 10, at the request of the U.S.

 "You have a very fragmented country right now within Afghanistan, even apart from the Taliban and the central government who are clearly at war," says Bahar Jalali, who directs the women's mentoring program at the American University of Afghanistan.

 "There's a lot of consternation with the Taliban coming back and re-emerging as viable political actors.
 What's going to happen with that?"

 c.
 Women's rights